Streaming to Amazon S3

 - Sign in to the AWS Console and navigate to the S3 Console.

-- Select the bucket you wish to use and ensure the Properties tab is selected.
+- Select the bucket you wish to use.

-- Expand the Permissions section and click “Add more permissions.”
+- Select the Permissions section and click “Add users.”

 How your data streams to S3